 If you’re wondering why you always feel tired, isolated, or even lonely during the winter months of the year, you may be one of the 5% of Americans living with seasonal depression (American Psychiatric Association).

-Seasonal Affective Disorder (or SAD) is precisely want it sounds like.
+Seasonal Affective Disorder (or SAD) is precisely what it sounds like.
 It’s a form of depression that manifests itself whenever there’s a major shift in seasons.
 For many of us, we may experience symptoms of SAD during the late fall and winter months, but it’s not unusual to experience similar symptoms around the spring or summer months, as well.

 Though the direct causes of SAD are still unknown, what we do know about this condition is individuals (particularly women) with a family history of depression or bipolar disorder are more likely to experience SAD—as well as people who live farther from the Earth’s equator (Mayo Clinic).
 According to the American Psychiatric Association (APA), SAD can affect an individual at any stage of their life; however, it is more likely to begin in adults ages 18-30.